masahito3/roguelike/README.md

 I want to follow the original tutorial's license, but I'm not sure what it is.
 If possible, I would like to use the MIT license.

+## what is on the screen

+@ : the player
+? : scroll
+* : gold
+^ : trap
+: : food

+dark tile : pass or room
+bright tile : wall

+## status on the screen
+HP : Hit Points
+STR : Strength bigger is better
+AC : Armor Class less is better
+LVL : Level
+EXP : Experience
+Gold : sum of gold you have
+Dungeon level : floor level in the dungeon

 ## Key bindings